mojaloop/mojaloop/contribute/Documentation-and-Template-Standards.md

 -   Test strategy
 -   Physical Architecture
 -   Overall threat model
--   Overall resilience model

 ## Services Documentation

 Each of the main services also have a section describing them in the Docs repo.
 They should follow the template and format specified here in the [Architecture-Documentation-Guidelines](./Architecture-Documentation-Guidelines.md)

--   DFSP
+-   Central Ledger
--   Central Services (Overview)
+-   Central Services
+-   DFSP scheme adapter
--   Portal
+-   Central Settlement

 Services docs cover the service architecture, service deployment, configuration, health model, integration tests, and API docs.
 If there